Support for Educators

 Note: Any staff member with a Teacher access role can create students and add them to a class. (click here)

 Automated Provisioning Options

 Your school or district may already be using automated provisioning and/or Single Sign On (SSO) for students, which could impact the ability to manually create student accounts.
-More information about automated provisioning is found in our Setup & Technical Information page.
+More information about automated provisioning is found on the Rostering page in our Help Center.
 If you already use automated provisioning and are unsure how best to add new student accounts, Lexia Support is happy to discuss what alterations you will need to make.